-To understand prostate cancer, it helps to know something about the prostate and nearby structures in the body.
+To understand prostate cancer, it helps to know about the prostate and nearby structures in the body.
 The prostate is a gland found only in males.
-It is located in front of the rectum and below the urinary bladder.
-The size of the prostate varies with age.
+It is located below the urinary bladder and in front of the rectum.
+The size of the prostate changes with age.
 In younger men, it is about the size of a walnut, but it can be much larger in older men.

 The prostate starts to develop before birth.
-It grows rapidly during puberty, fueled by male hormones (called androgens) in the body.
+It grows rapidly during puberty, fueled by male hormones (called androgens).
 The main androgen, testosterone, is made in the testicles.
 The enzyme 5-alpha reductase converts testosterone into dihydrotestosterone (DHT).
 DHT is the main hormone that signals the prostate to grow.